ThomasStuart/PrinciplesAndPatterns/README.md

 4.)
 [Singleton](#singleton)

-### quick UML review
-arrows always point to the direction of dependency.  objDependent -> obj

 ### Single Responsibility Principle
 **A class should have one and only one reason to change / purpose.**   Following SRP will lead to high cohesion (degree to which elements inside a class belong together).
 Thus the class will be (1) more readable (2) easier to change (3) easier to test